goschtl/zope/bluebream/trunk/docs/source/tutorial.rst

 In the `Getting Started <gettingstarted.html>`_ chapater you learned how to install BlueBream and create a new project using the ``bluebream`` project template.
 In this chapter, we will explore creating a simple ticket collector application.
+This will help you to familiarize more concepts in BlueBream.

 Befire proceeding, we will see the user stories: